The triage problem at scale

 The topology file lives in the same repository as the ETL jobs.
 When the triage logic changes, the change goes through code review.
 New team members read the TOML to understand what the agent does.

-Triage now runs automatically when a job fails.
+Triage runs automatically when a job fails.
 The on-call engineer receives a summary with root cause and recommended action.
-For the 80% of failures that are data issues (upstream null values, schema drift, late-arriving data), the recommendation is actionable immediately.
-For the remaining 20%, the investigation output reduces the manual triage time from 30 minutes to under 10.
+For the large share of failures that are data issues (upstream null values, schema drift, late-arriving data), the recommendation is actionable immediately; for the rest, the investigation output narrows the manual work.
+The wall-time design target for the automated pass is 90-120 seconds.